-What a Country – If Only!
+What a Country

 We American people just demonstrated to the world how cooperation and collaboration work in a functioning democracy focused on an existential goal.
 United, we set our various differences aside and in an incredibly short span of time absorbed a death dealing blow and accomplished a commendable task.
 At every level, from the common citizen in the street to local city police to state officials to the FBI to federal leaders, we pulled together.
 Some may argue that it has been one of our country’s finest moments.

 If so, I also believe it raises once again the thought I know all of us feel: why can’t our government leaders on a day-to-day basis act with the same sense of goodwill and resolve?
 Why do our Senate and House of Representatives repeatedly bog down in the battle to bring equitable financial justice back into our economy?